 Dietary Fiber is a mandatory label nutrient and is a non-digestible carbohydrate, and for US labeling, it is considered part of the carbohydrate total.
 Dietary Fiber includes both soluble and insoluble fiber, which can also be reported on the label.
 Previous labeling regulations did not establish a definition for Dietary Fiber, but the new labeling regulations have adopted the definition proposed by the Institute of Medicine.

 The new definition focuses on reporting fiber that is considered beneficial to human health.
 Dietary Fiber in the new regulations includes non-digestible carbohydrates and lignin that are found naturally in plants, plus added fiber that has a beneficial effect in humans.
 Fibers that meet this definition are included in the Dietary Fiber and Total Carbohydrate totals on the label.

-Below are 7 of the 25 isolated or synthetic fibers that are included in the new definition of Dietary Fiber:
+Below are 7 isolated or synthetic fibers that are included in the new definition of Dietary Fiber:

 - beta-glucan soluble fiber (soluble)

 - cellulose (insoluble)

 - pectin (soluble)

 - hydroxypropylmethcellulose (soluble)